Fix Network and internet connection problems in windows 10

 If your computer’s IP settings aren’t correct, it can cause this “no internet access” problem or even the “Wi-Fi doesn’t have a valid IP configuration” error.

 - Press Windows + R, type ncpa.cpl and click ok,

-- Right click on active network adapter select Properties button.
+- Right-click on the active network adapter and select the Properties button.

 - Find Internet Protocol Version 4 in the list and double-click that.